sylhare/sylhare.github.io/_posts/2019-08-21-Kubernetes-hands-on.md

 ## Simple fanout

-This time we going to deploy Simple fanout type that exposing multiple services on same host, but via different paths.
+This time we're going to deploy Simple fanout type that exposing multiple services on same host, but via different paths.
 This type is very handy when you running in CloudProvider and want to cut cost on creating LoadBalancers for each of you application.

 ```yaml
 apiVersion: extensions/v1beta1